-With the arrival of Spring, I can’t help but think of life renewed.
-It’s every where I look.
+With the arrival of Spring, you can’t help but think of renewed life.
+It’s every where we look.

-Trees are full once again, the crops are going into the ground at an increasing rate, and even the animals are on board.
+Trees are filling with leaves once again, the crops are going into the ground at an increasing rate, and even the animals are on board.
 The birds are singing loudly, the deer are out of hiding, and the geese are flying north in huge numbers.
 Even the barn cats where I’m currently residing have given birth to 3, yes 3 new litters of kittens!

-This reflection on change happens to me every season, maybe you can relate.
+This reflection on things made new happens to me every season, maybe you can relate.

 When I see the visible changes of the seasons, I’m ultimately reminded of what God’s Word says about it all.
 In the case of Springtime, it’s all about life and renewal.

 Last year around this time, the new crops and bright colors brought me to reflect on the 23rd Psalm.

 And that normally leads me to look through verses that speak in some way about new life.

 Here are 10 of those verses that encourage me amidst the changing season.
-I hope you’ll find encouraging as well.
+I hope you’ll find these encouraging as well.

 10 Encouraging Bible Verses on New Life